berkan-cakir/rebelsaI_case_study/README.md

 - Parallelism - Multiple Celery workers process documents in parallel.
 Which can be scaled automatically with Kubernetes during high load/traffic.
 - Horizontal scaling - FastAPI and Celery workers can be replicated; load balancer distributes traffic.
 - Caching and Idempotency - Database prevents duplicate work (e.g., don’t re-summarize documents that already have summaries).
-- Future-proof - Can scale from Docker Compose (dev) - Kubernetes (prod).
+- Future-proof - Can scale from Docker Compose (dev) to Kubernetes (prod).

 ## Improvements (outside scope for case study)